Futaleufú River: Dams

-Currently, the Futaleufú is dammed once near its source in Argentina and is free flowing through Chile, with two dams built on the Futaleufú that captures its water for energy generation while inundating the river’s spectacular landscapes.
+Currently, the Futaleufú is dammed once near its source in Argentina and is free flowing through Chile.
 The Futaleufú Hydroelectric Complex in Argentina, also known as Dam Amutui Quimey, is a 120 m high embankment dam with 472 megawatt generation capacity that was finished in 1978.
 Amutui Quimey lake, the reservoir behind the dam, is now in place of what used to be three natural glacial lakes.
 After leaving the dam, the Futaleufú is free flowing for the remainder of its 105 km journey until Yelcho Lake.

 The multinational corporation Endesa proposed a large-scale hydroelectric project on the Chilean side of the Futaleufú watershed.
 The Endesa proposal would have built three dams, quelling the river's free flow and covering many of the rapids with a series of reservoirs.
 Several Chilean as well as international non-profit organizations joined forces to fight the dam project and protect the natural areas and communities of the Futaleufú watershed, regarding the area as an international treasure.
 In October 2014, citing international opposition, Endesa removed the Futaleufú from its list of future projects.

-Despite their initial victory, international environmentalists remain vigilant in their advocacy for the Futaleufu.
 Chile's extensively privatized economy has allowed Endesa to purchase water rights throughout the country—effectively owning a portion of the Futaleufú's water to use at its discretion.
 In addition, mining companies have filed claims to extract mineral deposits beneath and surrounding the Futaleufú.
-These companies need only the infrastructure and power supply brought by the dams to begin capitalizing on their claims.
-In addition, Endesa could reasonably sell water rights to any other company, which could then actualize plans for hydroelectric development in the future.
-Any such large-scale development project, hydroelectric or mining, is subject to an environmental impact assessment and permitting by the Chilean government, which wields power to override ownership rights in the face of unacceptable impact or risk.
+Any such large-scale development project, hydroelectric or mining, is subject to an environmental impact assessment and permitting by the Chilean government, which retains power to override ownership rights in the face of unacceptable impact or risk.
 This legal tool has been used to halt projects elsewhere in the past, but the policy implications of a would-be impact assessment in the Futaleufú watershed remain unclear.